mujahidraj/mujahidraj/README.md

 ## 🌟 About Me

 <p style="font-family: 'Trebuchet MS', sans-serif; color: #333; line-height: 1.6;">
-  I'm a passionate web developer from Bangladesh with expertise in building modern, responsive, and user-friendly web applications.
+  I'm a passionate web developer, Wordpress Web developer, UI/UX designer and a data science student from Bangladesh with expertise in building modern, responsive, and user-friendly web applications and learning data science techniques.
 I love turning complex problems into simple, beautiful, and intuitive solutions.
 When I'm not coding, you'll find me exploring new technologies, contributing to open-source projects, or writing technical blogs.
 </p>
 <br/>